KobeDeBecker/Mburyatense_data/README.md

   - CTPC06603.Manager 88.Control.csv

 Additionally, the files Enz_list.xlsx and Model_Mburyatense3.xls contain a full list of enzymes taken into account in the deFBA model for M. buryatense and a detailed description of all included reactions and metabolites, repsectively.

+The folder deFBA_Mbur contains the files needed to run the deFBA model for the M. buryatense model, the corresponding paramter estimation, the RBA analysis and the sensitivity analysis.
+Only the deFBA core code is missing due to copyright reasons.
+This code is available upon request by contacting Prof. Steffen Waldherr.

+All files in this repository are covered by the GNU GENERAL PUBLIC LICENSE.